puzhuoliu/D-Link-firmware-unpack/README.md

 # D-Link-firmware-unpack
-Firmware with the encrpted_img or shrs
+Firmware with the encrpted_img or shrs.
+Please note that to protect the company's intellectual property, the key is replaced by `XXX`.

 <br/>